kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## Warning

 The Servants of the Creator recommend that no one visit the church or church property until we announce that we have taken control of it.
 Furthermore, we recommend individuals do not view anything from the church on Facebook as views may be tracked and reported to the CIA.

+If any member of Mount Calvary Baptist Church reads this, DO NOT GO TO THE CHURCH.
+DO NOT CALL THE CHURCH.
+Everyone, including the Creator, agree the best thing to do is to deny any relationship with or knowledge of the church to everyone.
+Once TSOTC announce they have taken control of the property it will be safe to visit.
+Sadly, the church has more than likely seen its last worship session.
+Micah will meet with any member and vote on its future, at the present, it will likely have every surface covered so that visitors can’t destroy it (Micah calls this “putting it under glass.”), they will want to come pay their respects.